wizut-cvlab/pedestrian_detector/README.md

 -`space` key was pressed,
 Starts window for select objects for trucking.
 You need to mark object for frucking using your mouse, then press `space`, to confirm selection.
 After that you can select another object (pressing `space` one more time), or configm all selected objects by pressing `return`/`enter`.

+For clear tracking object You should hit backspace in tracking object selection.
+Unfortunately old tracking boxes still be present on this window.

 In real time you can see frame/image, with:
 -green border box - tracked elements,
 -blue border box - detected objects.